PaolaSmakaj/YourHealth/README.md

 - User-friendly interface.

 Optional features:
--The software will take care to occupy only the offices suitable for that specific visit. (eg an outpatient that can not be darkened will never be up to an ultrasound).
+- The software will take care to occupy only the offices suitable for that specific visit. (eg an outpatient that can not be darkened will never be up to an ultrasound).
 - View of the booking history.
 - Choice of interface language.